FedericoAlberighi/Continuously-and-Discretely-Monitored-Lookback-Options-Pricing/README.md

 This software provides:
 1.  **Monte Carlo Pricing**: A flexible engine based on `finmath-lib` to price options under Black-Scholes and Bachelier models.
 2.  **Analytic Formulas**:
-    * Exact prices for continuous monitoring (Conze & Viswanathan, 1991).
+    * Exact prices for continuous monitoring.
     * Approximation formulas for discrete monitoring (Broadie, Glasserman, & Kou, 1999).
 3.  **Variance Reduction**: A Control Variate technique using the continuous analytical price to improve the discrete MC estimator.
 4.  **Convergence Analysis**: Tools to study how the price behaves as the number of monitoring dates increases.